 Montclair State University School of Nursing’s mission is to educate undergraduate and graduate nursing students to engage in full scope practice to develop, implement, and evaluate compassionate, coordinated health care services through innovative collaboration with diverse communities.
 The programs are grounded in the human science of caring and relationship based care model.

-The School’s inaugural program, the Registered Nurse (RN) to Bachelor of Science in Nursing (BSN), was approved in 2015, and will enroll its first cohort in Fall 2016.
-The RN to BSN program will provide RNs who graduated from associate degree or diploma programs with the opportunity to earn a baccalaureate degree in Nursing.
-The Montclair State program emphasizes further refinement and advancement of nursing knowledge and skills focused on the future.
-Plans are currently underway to offer the complete BSN program in 2017.
-The BSN is recognized as the preferred entry-level degree for the nursing profession.
+The School of Nursing was established in 2015.
+The first program offered, the Registered Nurse to Bachelor of Science in Nursing (RN to BSN) degree began enrolling students in fall 2016.
+This program provides RNs who graduated from associate degree or diploma programs the opportunity to earn a baccalaureate degree in nursing.
+The program emphasizes further refinement and advancement of nursing knowledge and skills focused on future health care delivery.
+The first graduates were awarded their degrees in spring 2018.

 In fall 2017, the first class of 50 freshmen students entered the four year pre-licensure, generic Bachelor of Science Nursing (BSN) degree program.
 The BSN is recognized as the preferred entry-level degree for employment in the nursing profession.
 This program requires full-time enrollment and admission is limited to first time freshman.
 Students are introduced to the nursing profession in the freshman seminar.
 They begin taking nursing courses during the sophomore year of study and practice clinical skills in the simulation center.
 During the junior and senior years students apply nursing theory in clinical settings that address the needs of persons and families in acute, chronic, and community based settings.
 Students who successfully complete all program’ requirements earn the BSN degree and are eligible for licensure through examination.